-The Peruvian Government offers Micro, Small, and Medium Enterprises (MSMEs) tax benefits according to their income levels in order to promote their business development and persuade them to enter the formal economy.
+The Peruvian government offers tax benefits to micro, small, and medium-sized enterprises (MSMEs) according to their income levels, in order to promote their business development and persuade them to enter the formal economy.
 According to the Ministry of Production, 99.5% of Peruvian companies are MSMEs and in 2014, they reached a total of 1,592,232.
 MSMEs also concentrate nearly 80% of the total number of the country’s export companies and around 70,5% are constituted by natural persons.

 Law 30056 classifies MSMEs according to their annual sales as follows: